Communication with customers to maximize customer satisfaction

 Provision of Sustainability-conscious Products & Services

-Amid this global supply chain trend, Sustainable Office is playing a leading role at the Group to work together with business segments and HQ departments.
+Amid this global supply chain trend, business segments and HQ departments work together at the OMRON Group.
 Specifically, the Group conducts self-assessments using the Self-Assessment Questionnaire (SAQ) provided by RBA in order to confirm its status of compliance with RBA standards in five categories: Labor, health & safety, environment, ethics, and management system.

 We at the OMRON Group will continue to take measures to ensure that all products and services we provide with customers are sustainable in social and environmental aspects.

 We are seeing an increase in the number of customers who require that third-party organizations conduct evaluations of our overall sustainability initiatives.

 Regarding climate and water-related issues, we are contributing to customers' environmental initiatives through the CDP*2 supply chain questionnaire.

 Industrial Automation Business (IAB), which offers control equipment and factory automation systems, is working to help customers to realize innovation in manufacturing with a wide range of OMRON products, applications that connect the products, combined with services and support.